jmbejara/blank_project/README.md

    to each collaborator in the project.
 You can also use it for private credentials, if needed.
 It should not be tracked in Git.

-# Data and Output Storage
+## Data and Output Storage

 I'll often use a separate folder for storing data.
 Any data in the data folder can be deleted and recreated by rerunning the PyDoit command (the pulls are in the dodo.py file).
-Any data that cannot be automatically recreated should be stored in the "manual_data" folder.
+Any data that cannot be automatically recreated should be stored in the "data_manual" folder.
 Because of the risk of manually-created data getting changed or lost, I prefer to keep it under version control if I can.
-Thus, data in the "data" folder is excluded from Git (see the .gitignore file), while the "manual_data" folder is tracked by Git.
+Thus, data in the "_data" folder is excluded from Git (see the .gitignore file), while the "data_manual" folder is tracked by Git.

-Output is stored in the "output" directory.
-This includes tables, charts, and rendered notebooks.
+Output is stored in the "_output" directory.
+This includes dataframes, charts, and rendered notebooks.
 When the output is small enough, I'll keep this under version control.
-I like this because I can keep track of how tables change as my analysis progresses, for example.
+I like this because I can keep track of how dataframes change as my analysis progresses, for example.

-Of course, the data directory and output directory can be kept elsewhere on the machine.
+Of course, the _data directory and _output directory can be kept elsewhere on the machine.
 To make this easy, I always include the ability to customize these locations by defining the path to these directories in environment variables, which I intend to be defined in the `.env` file, though they can also simply be